okanduzyel/LogClient/README.md

 ## Usage

-Once registered and activated, the program continuously logs internet connection status and program activities.
+Once registered and activated, the program continuously logs internet connection status.
 It runs in the background and requires no further interaction from the user.

 1. **For macOS**